wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 With this, you can configure an environment variable `LOCAL_ASSET_DELIVERY_REPOSITORY_ID` pointing to the actual host name which usually has a syntax like `delivery-pXXXXX-eXXXXX.adobeaemcloud.com` with the corresponding program and environment numbers.

-The "wcm.io Dynamic Media with OpenAPI Metadata Service" allows to enable the Asset Metadata support (see above).
-When this is enabled, for each resolved remote asset, a HTTP request is send from the server to the DM API, so make sure this is allowed in the network infrastructure (should work by default in AEMaaCS instances).
-Optionally, you can configure an proxy server and timeouts.
+The "wcm.io Dynamic Media with OpenAPI Metadata Service" allows to enable the Asset Metadata support for validation and Smart Cropping.
+The metadata service is enabled by default.
+If enabled, for each resolved remote asset a HTTP request is send from the server to the DM API to fetch the asset's metadata.

 ### Known Limitations (as of June 2024)